MK-Scribe/bible_databases_deuterocanonical/sources/en/testament-of-gad/testament-of-gad.md

-# The Testament of Gad / Testaments of the Twelve Patriarchs
+# The Testament of Gad